neo-project/neo-devpack-dotnet/docs/12-expressions.md

 - A namespace.
 An expression with this classification can only appear as the left-hand side of a *member_access* ([§12.8.7](12-expressions.md#1287-member-access)).
 In any other context, an expression classified as a namespace causes a compile-time error.
 - A type.
 An expression with this classification can only appear as the left-hand side of a *member_access* ([§12.8.7](12-expressions.md#1287-member-access)).
 In any other context, an expression classified as a type causes a compile-time error.
 - A method group, which is a set of overloaded methods resulting from a member lookup ([§12.5](12-expressions.md#125-member-lookup)).
 A method group may have an associated instance expression and an associated type argument list.
 When an instance method is invoked, the result of evaluating the instance expression becomes the instance represented by `this` ([§12.8.13](12-expressions.md#12813-this-access)).
 A method group is permitted in an *invocation_expression* ([§12.8.9](12-expressions.md#1289-invocation-expressions)) or a *delegate_creation_expression* ([§12.8.16.6](12-expressions.md#128166-delegate-creation-expressions)), and can be implicitly converted to a compatible delegate type ([§10.8](10-conversions.md#108-method-group-conversions)).
 In any other context, an expression classified as a method group causes a compile-time error.
 - An event access.
-Every event access has an associated type, namely the type of the event.
-Furthermore, an event access may have an associated instance expression.
-An event access may appear as the left operand of the `+=` and `-=` operators ([§12.21.5](12-expressions.md#12215-event-assignment)).
-In any other context, an expression classified as an event access causes a compile-time error.
-When an accessor of an instance event access is invoked, the result of evaluating the instance expression becomes the instance represented by `this` ([§12.8.13](12-expressions.md#12813-this-access)).
+In Neo smart contracts, events are used for logging and external notification purposes.
+Every event access has an associated type, which is the type of the event parameters.
+Events in Neo smart contracts do not support the `+=` and `-=` operators as in traditional C#.
+Instead, events are triggered (or "emitted") using a method-like syntax, typically through the `Runtime.Notify()` method or a similar framework-provided method.
+Events cannot be directly accessed or assigned to; they can only be declared and emitted.
+When an event is emitted, it incurs a GAS cost and creates a notification that can be observed by external systems monitoring the blockchain.
 - A throw expression, which may be used is several contexts to throw an exception in an expression.
 A throw expression may be converted by an implicit conversion to any type.

 A property access or indexer access is always reclassified as a value by performing an invocation of the get accessor or the set accessor.
 The particular accessor is determined by the context of the property or indexer access: If the access is the target of an assignment, the set accessor is invoked to assign a new value ([§12.21.2](12-expressions.md#12212-simple-assignment)).
 Otherwise, the get accessor is invoked to obtain the current value ([§12.2.2](12-expressions.md#1222-values-of-expressions)).

-An ***instance accessor*** is a property access on an instance, an event access on an instance, or an indexer access.
+An ***instance accessor*** is a property access on an instance or an indexer access.
+In Neo smart contracts, event access is not considered an instance accessor as events are typically static and do not operate on instances.

 ### 12.2.2 Values of expressions